NOSALRO/robot_dart/docs/guide.md

 };
 ```

-*desc_dump* defines the number of steps at which the descriptor should be called and you need to overload the functor operator to add your functionality.
+*desc_dump* defines the number of steps at which the descriptor should be called.

+You need to overload the functor operator to add your functionality.
 If you want to create a safety mechanism, you can do the following:

 ```cpp
 struct MySafety : public robot_dart::descriptor::BaseDescriptor {